 Using Plants and Animals

 The Modoc used many plants in this area for food, medicine, tools, or a combination of all three.
 The water lily, or “wocas,” provided a staple food when its seeds were ground into meal or flour in rock mortars.
 Tule reeds found along shorelines provided material for baskets, sleeping mats, and sandals, among many other uses.
-The Modoc also used sagebrush bark to make baskets, clothing and footwear.
+The Modoc used sagebrush bark to make baskets, clothing and footwear.
 Women were responsible for much of the plant gathering and food preparation.

 Bows were constructed from juniper limbs with deer sinew bowstrings.
 Arrow shafts were constructed from tule reeds, while the arrowheads were razor-sharp pieces of obsidian gathered from the highlands and worked with deer antler tools.
-Birds, fish, and game were all hunted with obsidian-tipped arrows or spears.
+Birds, fish, and game were hunted with either obsidian-tipped arrows or spears.
 Modoc men hunted mule deer, pronghorn antelope, bighorn sheep, and many types of waterfowl.
 The hunt was an important part of a Modoc man’s life, and preparation for the hunt usually involved time in a sweat lodge.

 Modern Modoc Peoples